Close Menu

 Each May, restaurants, chefs, farmers, mixologists and enthusiasts come together to celebrate everything from roadside cookshops to refined dining rooms.
 The result is a programme that is equal parts festival, cultural showcase and tourism initiative, with plenty of opportunities for visitors and locals alike to eat their way across the islands.

-This year’s edition, running throughout May, promises to be the most ambitious yet.
-At its heart is Antigua & Barbuda Restaurant Week, taking place from 3rd to 17th May.
-More than 50 restaurants across the islands are offering specially curated prix fixe menus at accessible price points, giving diners the chance to sample everything from local classics to contemporary Caribbean cuisine.
+Antigua & Barbuda Restaurant Week, taking place from 3rd to 17th May sees more than 50 restaurants across the islands offering specially curated prix fixe menus at accessible price points, giving diners the chance to sample everything from local classics to contemporary Caribbean cuisine.
 It is a rare opportunity to explore the breadth of the islands’ dining scene, whether that means a beachfront lunch of grilled catch-of-the-day or a multi-course dinner crafted by some of the region’s most talented chefs.

 Beyond Restaurant Week, there is a series of events designed to celebrate island cooking in all its forms.
 One of the most popular initiatives is the “Eat Like a Local” programme, which encourages visitors to venture beyond hotel restaurants and discover the places Antiguans and Barbudans love most.
 Using a digital map and culinary passport, participants can track down beloved local eateries serving everything from hearty breakfasts to roadside barbecues and traditional stews.